Watching films in the language you’re studying is one of the most effective and enjoyable ways to learn.

 Revolving around the rehabilitation period of a neo-nazi, Adam, this drama will glue you to your screen.

-As a priest, Mads Mikkelsen is assigned the task to help Adam finish his term by baking an apple pie.
+As a priest, Mads Mikkelsen is assigned to help Adam finish his term by baking an apple pie.

-The near impossibility to bake it compels the viewer to watch it in a go.
+The near-impossibility of baking it compels the viewer to watch it in one sitting.

-The intriguing language and humorous communication make it enough of a module to learn Danish in a rather entertaining way.
+The engaging language and humorous communication make it a compelling module for entertainingly learning Danish.

 7. Flickering Lights (Blinkende Lygter) — 2000

-A black comedy revolving around four gangsters, Flickering Lights involves wit and humor throughout.
+A black comedy centered on four gangsters, Flickering Lights features wit and humor throughout.

 The gang steals a fortune and hides at a small farmhouse, planning to settle there for life and using the stolen money to buy a restaurant.